 What Happens if You Get into a Car Accident with No Insurance?

 No one enjoys going through the hassle of getting insured, but the consequences of driving without insurance – which happens to be illegal – might make you think twice.
 This article will explain Oklahoma’s minimum requirements for automotive insurance and cover the penalties uninsured drivers face.
-If you’re ever in a car accident in Oklahoma City, you’ll be glad you’re covered – and hopefully, the other driver will have proper coverage, too.
+If you’re ever in a car accident, you’ll be glad you’re covered – and hopefully, the other driver will have proper coverage, too.
 If that’s an issue you’re worried about, you should think about purchasing Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage for added protection.

 OK Minimum Auto Insurance Requirements and UM/UIM Coverage

 If you’re reading this article, there’s a good chance you’re currently an uninsured driver.
 If that’s the case, you should make it a priority to get insured as soon as possible.
 Yes, the process can be dull and cumbersome, and yes, auto insurance can be expensive.
 However, the costs of driving while uninsured can be even greater.
 We’ll discuss the penalties for driving while uninsured shortly, but first, let’s go over the minimum auto insurance requirements in Oklahoma – and what happens when the costs of an accident surpass the at-fault driver’s coverage limits (or when the at-fault driver doesn’t have any coverage).

 State laws require Oklahoma drivers to be covered by liability insurance, which is meant to cover the costs of injuries and/or property damage resulting from a crash or collision.
 An Oklahoma liability insurance policy must contain, at the very least, the following types and amounts of accident coverage:

 - $25,000 for personal injury or wrongful death, per person – not per accident.